Easiest Sheet Pan Roasted Beets

 - Cut beets into roughly 1 inch chunks.
 I typically quarter medium beets, halve small beets and cut large beets into sixths.

 - Place beets on a large piece of foil on a baking sheet.
 Toss with oil, and if using, salt and pepper.
 Fold up the foil to make a parcel.
+This creates moisture retention that helps the beets cook up plump and tender.

 - Roast beets for 40-55 minutes total, depending on how big your chunks are.
 Check smaller beets after 30 minutes, and every 5-10 after than based on what you found.
 We’re looking for fork-tender, not mush!
+As I've written the recipe, mine are usually done in 45 minutes.

 - Enjoy beets as is, fancy them up with some toppings or store them for future recipes, in an airtight container in the fridge, for up to 4-5 days.

-2 Comments on “How to Roast Beets”
+2 Comments on “Easiest Sheet Pan Roasted Beets”

 I never thought about roasting and eating beets with the peel..I will give this a go.
 I am not a huge beet fan but tray and incorporate them in my meals from time to time.